-Ever wonder what is the cost of a luxury bathroom renovation in NYC?
+Ever wonder what the cost of a luxury bathroom renovation in NYC consists of?
 That’s one of the more common questions we hear during initial phone consultations.
-It’s also a deceptively simple question with no simple answer.
+A deceptively simple question with no simple answer.

-Before a contractor can give you an accurate estimate for your luxury bathroom remodel, he or she has to know a few specific things about your project.
-For instance, these five factors will always affect the cost of renovating or remodeling your bathroom, especially in New York City, and can’t be included in an average estimate:
+Before a contractor can provide an accurate estimate for your bathroom remodel, they must know a few specific things about your project.
+The following five factors will always affect the cost of renovating or remodeling your bathroom, especially in New York City, and can’t be included in an average estimate:

-Is your home private, or is it an apartment or a condo?
+1) Is your home private, or an apartment or a condo?

-If it’s in a building, what are the board requirements?
+2) If in a building, what are the board requirements?

-To narrow it down and reduce many of the costs, consider utilizing a full-service design and build firm.
+To narrow the project scope and reduce costs, consider utilizing a full-service design-build firm.
 Our firm has relationships with several established vendors, which helps you eliminate the unnecessary expense of an independent designer and the risk of overspending, especially on fixtures and finishes.

-To sum it up, too many customizable, personal factors exist to warrant a generalized bathroom renovation cost breakdown.
-All in all, most NYC bathroom renovations can run between $25,000 and $75,000.
-It’s a wide range, and the five factors above will determine where your remodel will fall on the scale.
+Ultimately, too many customizable, personal factors exist to warrant a generalized bathroom renovation cost breakdown.
+All in all, most NYC bathroom renovations range between $30,000 and $75,000.
+Although larger 4 or 5 piece bathrooms or and upper end to luxury finishes will typically start at $80,000 and can range up to $200,000.
+While that’s certainly a wide range, the five factors above will determine where your remodel will fall on the scale.